-We did not have significant customers that accounted for greater than 10% of total revenue in the three months ended March 29, 2020 and March 31, 2019.
+We did not have significant customers that accounted for greater than 10% of total revenue in the three months and six months ended June 28, 2020 and June 30, 2019.

 There is significant uncertainty with respect to the impact of the COVID-19 outbreak on our business.
-The impact of COVID-19 to our revenue during the three months ended March 29, 2020 was not material; however, we currently expect that our revenue will be negatively impacted in 2020 when compared to 2019, the extent of which we cannot accurately predict at this point.
+The impact of COVID-19 to our revenue during the three months and six months ended June 28, 2020 is discussed below.